Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 Each node can hold `N-1` keys and must at least hold `floor(N-1/2)` (except for the root).
 The SKs are sorted `K_i < K_j with i < j`.
 The idea of B+ tree is similar to a binary search tree except that with a larger fan out we can only have very few levels to access.
 This is good because each node that we need to access is an IOP from disk and we want to minimize them because they are the most expensive part of the processing.

+NOTE: B+ tree can also be used to store directly the tuples, the leaf nodes in this case contain directly the data.